Down syndrome: Epidemiology

 Down syndrome is the most common chromosomal abnormality in humans.
 Globally, as of 2010, Down syndrome occurs in about 1 per 1,000 births and results in about 17,000 deaths.
 More children are born with Down syndrome in countries where abortion is not allowed and in countries where pregnancy more commonly occurs at a later age.
 About 1.4 per 1,000 live births in the United States and 1.1 per 1,000 live births in Norway are affected.
 In the 1950s, in the United States, it occurred in 2 per 1,000 live births with the decrease since then due to prenatal screening and abortions.
 The number of pregnancies with Down syndrome is more than two times greater with many spontaneously aborting.
 It is the cause of 8% of all congenital disorders.

 Maternal age affects the chances of having a pregnancy with Down syndrome.
 At age 20, the chance is 1 in 1,441; at age 30, it is 1 in 959; at age 40, it is 1 in 84; and at age 50 it is 1 in 44.
 Although the probability increases with maternal age, 70% of children with Down syndrome are born to women 35 years of age and younger, because younger people have more children.
 The father's older age is also a risk factor in women older than 35, but not in women younger than 35, and may partly explain the increase in risk as women age.

-Life expectancy

-According to the Mayo Clinic, the average life expectancy of a person with Down syndrome is more than 60 years.

 History

-English physician John Langdon Down first described Down syndrome in 1862, recognizing it as a distinct type of mental disability, and again in a more widely published report in 1866. Édouard Séguin described it as separate from cretinism in 1844.
+The English physician John Langdon Down first described Down syndrome in 1862, recognizing it as a distinct type of mental disability, and again in a more widely published report in 1866. Édouard Séguin described it as separate from cretinism in 1844.
 By the 20th century, Down syndrome had become the most recognizable form of mental disability.